Tupelo Trees and Honey Production: A Symbiotic Masterpiece

 Agricultural Expansion: Farming near the Apalachicola floodplain is squeezing out the ecosystems that keep Tupelo groves alive.

-Preserving the Legacy of Tupelo Honey
+Preserving The Legacy of Tupelo Honey

 Saving tupelo honey means saving the ecosystems that create it.
 This requires more than just protecting bees or planting trees as it’s about restoring balance to the wetlands.
 Efforts to preserve tupelo groves can ripple outward, supporting biodiversity and stabilizing entire river systems.